Most cars last for around 8 years in good working condition

-Scrapyards and cash-for-car buyers will happily buy junk cars for money no matter what condition they’re in.
+Scrapyards and cash-for-car buyers will happily buy junk cars for money regardless of their condition.

-This is because they can sell any recyclable materials from your car on to manufacturers.
+This is because they can sell any recyclable materials from your car to manufacturers.

-They might even keep some parts of your old car to sell on for repairs.
+They might even keep some parts of your old car to sell for repairs.

 But they aren’t the only people interested in buying your old car.

 You might also be able to find a private buyer by taking out a local ad or posting online.

 Private buyers are often interested in specific makes and models of cars.